A roadmap to reclaiming my attention and time

 - pandoc, mainly to convert files from Markdown to pdf

-- LaTex to produce the layout of letters or invoices I write in plain text
+- LaTex to produce the layout and final pdf of letters or invoices I write in plain text

 - find to search for files or directories, and batch delete.